 - Ask for copies of any relevant medical records from your healthcare provider – these records will be extremely useful when filing an Ozempic lawsuit later on

-- Contact Nadrich & Cohen to talk with our Ozempic lawyers about what occurred
+- Contact Nadrich Accident Injury Lawyers to talk with our Ozempic lawyers about what occurred

-Call us today for a free case evaluation if you or a loved one developed ileus or gastroparesis after taking Ozempic.
+Call us today for a free case evaluation if you or a loved one developed ileus, gastroparesis or vision changes after taking Ozempic.
 Our experienced dangerous drug lawyers, who have been representing victims of dangerous medications since 1990, can help you recover financial compensation for your medical bills, pain, suffering, lost wages and more in an Ozempic lawsuit.